kamui-fin/readspace/README.md

 * **Privacy & Control:** Zero ads, no analytics, fully self-hostable.
 Your data remains yours.
 * **Smart AI (Optional & Local):** Local summarization, noise filtering, auto-tagging, and personalized content discovery—all privacy-preserving.

-## Why Choose Readspace Over Feedly or Readwise?

-* **Feedly** has pivoted to enterprise threat detection, offers a severely limited free tier, and suffers from declining reliability.
-* **Readwise Reader** is not really geared towards RSS, still in beta after years, proprietary and paywalled.

-**Readspace** offers a superior, transparent, and open-source alternative.
-We're built by readers, for readers, with a singular focus on an exceptional reading experience.

 ## Built for Focused Reading

 * **Comprehensive Content:** Seamlessly integrate RSS feeds, newsletters, saved articles, books, Twitter threads, and Reddit posts.